Al Khor: Agriculture

 In terms of artisanal fishing vessels, Al Khor had the highest amount out of any city surveyed in 2015 at 234 vessels.
 The city also had the most sailors (1,408) and was also the only major city to record an increase in the rate of sailors from 2010 to 2015.

-After Qatar was embargoed by a quartet composed of Saudi Arabia, the United Arab Emirates, Bahrain and Egypt in June 2017, it launched a project to fly over 10,000 cows to Qatar in order to reach its goal of food self-sufficiency.
-This project will be based on a two-million square meter plot owned by Baladna in the Umm Al Hawaya locality of the municipality.
+After Qatar was embargoed by Saudi Arabia, the United Arab Emirates, Bahrain and Egypt in June 2017, it launched a project to fly 10,000 cows to Qatar ito reach its goal of food self-sufficiency.
+This project is based on a two-million square meter plot owned by Baladna in the Umm Al Hawaya locality of the municipality.

 One of the most important agricultural research stations in Qatar is located in Rawdat Al Faras.
 The research station, established in 1976, consists of a laboratory, a warehouse and five palm tree fields hosting thousands of palm trees.